dalealleshouse/zero-to-devops/README.md

 ```

 There are a few different options for rollbacks.
 The following commands display
 the roll out history of a deployment.
-Putting a *--revision=#* behind the
+Putting a *--revision=#* after the
 *rollout undo* command will roll back to specific version.

 ``` powershell